WillCoutinho/WillCoutinho/README.md

 ## Hi there!
 I'm William Coutinho (aka _Coutinho_)

-💼 I’m currently working as a Senior Software Quality Analyst at [Letsbank](https://www.letsbank.com.br/)
+💼 I’m currently working as a Senior Software Quality Engineer at [RD Group](https://rd.com.br/)
 🌱 Learning *Java* with *Spring Boot* framework
 🔭 I’m self-motivated and I’m always looking for learn new skills, best practices and techs as well
-🏢 Currently I'm working in two differents projects (from main office and subsidiary) with those test automation frameworks: Python + Behave (back-end), Python + Appium (mobile), Playwright + Typescript (web - I've implanted from scratch) and Jest + Typescript (back-end - which I am also implementing (WIP))
+🏢 Currently I'm working with Performance tests (Locust/JMeter) and tests automation on Web (Capybara+Ruby/Cypress), App (Appium+Ruby) and Back-end (Cucumber+Ruby)
 ☕️ AND I’m a coffee-lover

 ## 👨‍💻 Techs, Tools and Frameworks